arthursw/launcher/specs.md

   - check if the ExampleApp environment exists (remove special chars from the name to make it a valid env name)
   - if the environment does not exists:
     - create the environment and install the dependencies defined in the `configuration` file in the sources (parse the `path`/`appname-tagname`/`configuration` file, usually a `pyproject.toml`, but can also be a `pixi.toml`, `environment.yml` or `requirements.txt` file.)
-    - run the install script defined by the `install` attribute if any
+    - run the python install script defined by the `install` attribute if any
 - run the main script defined by the `main` attribute (located in `path`/`appname-tagname`)
 - read the stdout and wait for the `init_message`: it will confirm the app is properly installed
-- if the `init_message` is not in the stdout for `init_timeout` seconds: ask the user to either delete the environment (to trigger a new installation when restarting the app), or exit, or wait more
+- if the `init_message` is not in the stdout for `init_timeout` seconds: ask the user to either delete the environment (to trigger a new installation when restarting the app) and exit, or just exit, or wait more.

 ## Python environment management

-The wetlands library will be used to set up the python environment.
+The Wetlands library will be used to set up the python environment, and execute commands in this environment.
+Conda / mamba / micromamba will NOT be used directly.

-The following enables to create a python environment with wetlands:
+The following enables to create a python environment with Wetlands:
 ```python
 from wetlands.environment_manager import EnvironmentManager